turnermike/deployment-hook-bitbucket/README.md

 ## Staging Setup

+1. Login to your server via SSH.

-1. Clone the repo a level up from the public/www directory, but rename it for 'STAGING'
+2. Clone the repo a level up from the public/www directory, but rename it for 'STAGING'

         $ git clone --mirror git@username/repo-name.git repo-name-STAGING.git

-2. Set a GIT_WORK_TREE for the public staging directory
+3. Set a GIT_WORK_TREE for the public staging directory

         $ cd repo-name-STAGING.git
         $ GIT_WORK_TREE=/path/to/public/dir/ git checkout -f staging

-3. Create a directory within the public/www directory named ".deployment09222015".
+4. Create a directory within the public/www directory named ".deployment09222015".
 The numerals on the end are just today's date, used for security purposes.

         $ mkdir .deployment09222015

-4. Create the following within the public/www/.deployment09222015 directory for the staging location:
+5. Create the following within the public/www/.deployment09222015 directory for the staging location:

         $ touch deploy.log
         $ touch deployment-hook.php
         $ touch index.html (for security)
         $ echo '<p>nothing to see here</p>' > index.html

-5. Copy the contents of deployment-hook.php from the repository, to the deployment-hook.php file created in step 4.
+6. Copy the contents of deployment-hook.php from the repository, to the deployment-hook.php file created in step 4.

-6. Change the $repo_dir and $web_root_dir variables accordingly within deployment-hook.php.
+7. Change the $repo_dir and $web_root_dir variables accordingly within deployment-hook.php.

 8. Set the 'Webhook' at Bitbucket: